PanaddaManarata/panadda-trap/README.md

     * one lighter one with round edges, one bolder one

 * cards
+    * theme
-    * contain a theme, avatar
+    * avatar
-    * placeholder image
+    * placeholder background
     * card-description

 * banner
-    * background image
+    * placeholder background image
     * descripton
     * button